INVESTING IN HIGHLAND’S EDUCATION

 Fourth, fifth and K-5 intensive needs students at Granger Elementary are submerged in the diverse culture of island music, learning instruments and playing techniques with the University if Akron Steel Drum Alumni Ensemble.

 This grant provided students Social Emotional Learning opportunities through small group art projects, an A.L.L. small group speaker series, and two, whole-school, interactive art installations, the first one titled “I Matter Because.”

 Spring 2022 ($10,000)

-Assists the music program with the development of a steel drum band at Highland.
-Students will learn a different range of rhythms and music literacy, increase hand-to-eye coordination and memorization skills
+Assisted the music program with the development of a steel drum band at Highland.
+Students continue to learn a different range of rhythms and music literacy, increase hand-to-eye coordination and memorization skills.

 "Who Gets In and Why"

 Highland High School welcomed New York Times bestselling author Jeff Selingo for a free parent session offering insights into the college admissions process from his latest book.
 Selingo also spoke to HHS Counselors and to students on assessing their strengths and matching with their best schools.